i-krishna/Business-Analytics/Data-Science/Readme.md

 The 2 groups mentioned above were asked to enter their answers into a central platform with questions to assess the severity of the outbreak.
 Sample question looked like: How many states report over 1000 infectious cases by March end.
 The outcomes could help governments create better policies or make more informed decisions.
 The results showed good forecasters are more likely to be open-minded, prone to criticism / negative views (Smarter Together, 2023).
 Using crowd intelligence to improve predictions go beyond policymaking to understanding operations, disaster management, global economics, and geopolitics.

 References

+HyperMind.
+(2021).
+The Wisdom of Crowds: The Science of Getting Smarter Together.
+YouTube. https://www.youtube.com/watch?v=HNQ3GccCAI0

 StoryWorks.
 (2024).
 E80 - The Wisdom of Crowds.
 YouTube. https://www.youtube.com/watch?v=jvgPPiWN7yU